mtamc/alpha.cafe/README.md

 Principles kept in mind:

 ### Loading times
 - Fast loading time is crucial for user experience.
-Images and videos are compressed as much as possible.
+Assets are compressed as much as possible.
-- Home page size is only **320KB** as measured by Lighthouse -- includes images, fonts, stylesheets, thumbnails, etc.
+- Home page is only **320KB** as measured by Lighthouse -- includes images, fonts, stylesheets, thumbnails, etc.
 - Fullsize animations (loaded individually and on demand only) total 360KB.
+- Stylesheet purposely written to have minimal/no layout shifts during loading.

 ### Clean code
 - Simple HTML with emphasis on separation of concerns.
 - Meaningless non-semantic markup such as "wrapper" elements must be employed as a last resort.
 - Amply commented stylesheet easily maintainable by third parties.
-- Elements higher on the page are located higher in the stylesheet.
+- Elements higher on the page are higher in the stylesheet.
 Properties are sorted alphabetically.
-- Minimize repetition and maximize themability using Sass and CSS variables.
+- Minimize repetition and maximize themability using variables.

 ### Appealing prose
 - Simple vocabulary and concise phrasing.